KILR-FM

-KILR-FM (95.9 FM) is a commercial radio station serving the Estherville, Iowa area, as well as the Iowa Great Lakes region.
-The station broadcasts a Country format.
-KILR is licensed to Jacobson Broadcasting Company, Inc which is owned by Roger J. and Barbara J. Jacobson.
+KILR-FM (95.9 MHz) is a commercial radio station serving the Estherville, Iowa area, as well as the Iowa Great Lakes region.
+The station broadcasts a country format.
+KILR-FM is licensed to Beaver Broadcasting, Inc., which is owned by Matt and Jessica Beaver.

-They also own sister station KILR (AM).
+They also own sister station KILR.
 The AM-FM studios, transmitter and tower are located northeast of Estherville along Iowa Highway 4.
 The station first signed on in October 1969 with 3,000 watts.